 Dr. Socha was a member of the ATSDR AMI Anthrax Team that assisted on the FBI/CDC team with sampling the AMI building located in Boca Raton, FL.
 She has received several professional awards from CDC for her outstanding teamwork, rapid response, and scientific excellence in public health.

-From 2008 - 2020 Dr. Socha has been a technical consultant for the Department of Homeland Security’s Integrated Consortium of Laboratory Networks (ICLN) which currently is housed in the Countering Weapons of Mass Destruction (CWMD) office.
+Since 2008, Dr. Socha has been a technical consultant for the Department of Homeland Security’s Integrated Consortium of Laboratory Networks (ICLN) which currently is housed in the Countering Weapons of Mass Destruction (CWMD) office.
 She facilitates the monthly ICLN Network Coordinating Group meetings, addresses network interoperability, tracks Action Items, prepares reports and coordinates this activity with seven Federal National Public Health Laboratory Networks (plus FBI and DOE) for CBRN agents.
 As a Public Health Preparedness Consultant, she also created the CDC’s Workforce Preparedness Pandemic Plan for CDC’s Office of Health and Safety.

 Dr. Socha received her bachelor’s degree in Zoology from Michigan State University, her MS in Exercise Physiology from University of Florida, her MSPH in Epidemiology from University of Alabama, Birmingham, and her Doctorate in Public Health / Environmental Health (also) from the University Alabama, Birmingham.

 In 2014 she was certified as a Hospital Emergency Coordinator (CHEC) at Georgia Reagents University.